Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Total and Moneyline

-Check out the favorite, total and moneyline for this matchup listed on multiple sportsbooks.
+Here's a look at the favorite, total and moneyline for this matchup available on multiple sportsbooks.

 |Hurricanes Moneyline